 shape the culture of a place.

-executive, management, and professional occupations, with 23.4% of the residents employed.
+clerical, assistant, and tech support occupations, with 27.3% of the residents employed.

 The Neighbors: Ethnicity / Ancestry